The $240 OnePlus Nord N200 5G arrives as an average phone with a great display | CNN Underscored

 The N200 5G is all about value and for a specific type of consumer, there is a lot to be found.
 If you’re on T-Mobile, this phone takes advantage of 5G, features an excellent screen and packs a giant battery.

 Samsung has a range of A-Series smartphones with similar features and better cameras on paper; we’ll be testing the Galaxy A32 5G and A42 shortly.
 If you can save up a bit more, you’ll be better served by a Pixel 4a or Pixel 4a 5G.
-And if you’re not sold on the Android ecosystem, the $399 iPhone SE continues to outpace affordable Android devices thanks to the A13 chip inside.
+And if you’re not sold on the Android ecosystem, the $399 iPhone SE continues to outpace affordable Android devices, thanks to the A13 chip inside.